mavillan/py-hausdorff/README.md

 ```bash
 pip install hausdorff
 ```
-Or you can clone and install it manually:
+Or you can clone this repository and install it manually:

 ```bash
 python setup.py install